mkazantsev/bindupd/README.md

 BindUpd
 =======

-## A few words about history

-BindUpd is a project I've made in a summer of 2009 using a lot of OOP in PHP5.
+BindUpd is a web interface for managing BIND configuration file.

 ## Software dependencies